oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-measure/create-measure.md

 Does it make sense to aggregate DISCOUNT\_PERCENT by SUM?
 Probably not.
 It rarely makes sense to aggregate percentages by SUM because ratios usually need to be calculated at the level of aggregation that is being reported on.
 In this case, we can aggregate DISCOUNT_PERCENT using AVERAGE.

 1. Select the DISCOUNT_PERCENT MEASURE in the tree control.
-2. Change the Expression for DISCOUNT_PERCENT to AVG.
+2. Change the Aggregation Operator for DISCOUNT_PERCENT to AVG.

 ![Discount Percent Avg](images/discount-pct-avg.png)